System Documentation For Using the NinjaTrader 8 Dynamic Trigger Range Indicator

 The Dynamic Range Indicator is an On-Chart Extension to the Desktop Alert Software system alerts and is online when the main systems are online.
 The Indicator receives alerts real-time only.
 The indicator is designed to install in the Basic setup mode by default.
 This includes the Dynamic Trigger Range High/Low, the 2 visual proximity alerts, (i.e. green diamond, pink dot) and Basic Alert Price information and time stamp.

 (If you think you see any discrepancy on your chart or it ever appears to be stuck, you can right click on your chart and choose “Reload NinjaScript” and or “Reload All Historical Data”.)

 If you are using White charts you can choose “shading” for the Dynamic Range in the parameter settings, just change the color to something light enough that you can still see the price bars when the price is still in the range.
-Light Gray is a popular choice.
-If you’re using the Black or dark charts you’ll find it’s best to leave the Dynamic Range Shading parameter set to Transparent.
+Light Gray is a popular choice and also looks good on the Black or dark charts.

 You will also want to make the following chart settings.